I Feel Like I Hate My Mom! What Do I Do?

 If your parent is being irrational, manipulative, argumentative, or immature, it may not be possible to reason with her.
 You do not have to explain your perspective if they will not listen, and these discussions could lead to arguments or disrespectful comments.

-You don’t need her approval
+Remind yourself that you don’t need her approval

 Experiencing neglect, trauma, abuse, or insecure attachment in childhood may lead you to experience an increased desire for external validation and approval.
 When we engage in people-pleasing behaviors to get the approval of a parent, we are often doing so because we have low self-worth.